arichornlover/YouTubeRebornPlus/README.md

 >
 > - Set default player quality on WiFi & Celullar.
 >
-> - Save videos in high resolution, save videos as audio only, save public playlists (beta).
+> - Save videos in high resolution, save videos as audio-only, save public playlists (beta).
 >
 > - Manage and share downloads to any app.
 >